Health Tips

 Should you get an eye exam before starting?

 Yes.
-If you haven't had a dilated eye exam in the past year, schedule one before you begin a GLP-1 medication.
+If you haven't had a dilated eye exam in the past year, schedule one before you begin (eye exam) a GLP-1 medication.
 Your eye doctor (ophthalmologist or optometrist) can document your current eye health.
 Then they can track any changes after you start.

 What symptoms should worry you?